nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 The given index is invalid.
-    * 3a1. nufash shows an error message.
+    * 3a1.
+NuFash shows an error message.

         Use case resumes at step 2.
 <br><br>